treeverse/lakeFS/docs/quickstart/add_data.md

 Since lakeFS exposes an S3-compatible API, we can use the AWS CLI to operate on it.

-1. If you don't have the AWS CLI installed, follow the [instructions here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html){:target="_blank"}.
+1. If you don't have the AWS CLI installed, follow the [instructions here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html){:target="_blank" .button-clickable}.
 1. Configure a new connection profile using the **lakeFS credentials** we generated earlier:

    ```bash